 Every effort is made to regularly update the Master of Arts in Sustainable International Development (MA/SID) Academic Policies and Procedures.
 Updates and corrections may be published at any time.
-It is your responsibility to confirm that you are using the most recent version.
-The latest version can be found on the Heller website.
+It is the students' responsibility to confirm that they are using the most recent version.
 The Heller School reserves the right to correct or revise any information or policies and procedures that are not consistent or current with Brandeis University policy, regulations, and law.